NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/NeuroNetworkSegmentationofNeck/README.md

 ## Progress and Next Steps

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->
+We made some segmentation mask in Slicer, using Segment editor's fill between slices tool.

 # Illustrations
  Keras, a neural network package in python: